abraaobarros/daily-coding-problems/Readme.md

 This repository is used for my daily training to maintain me fresh on data structures and algorithms.

 ### Basic implementations
-A bunch of common algorithms used to solve medium/hard problems.
+A bunch of common basic algorithms used to solve medium/hard problems.

 * Stacks
     * push